 In the area of culture, Erste Group continued its numerous culture promotion activities in 2009: Erste Group was a partner of the film festival Viennale, the fair VIENNAFAIR - an international contemporary art fair with CEE focus - as well as the renowned art institution, Secession.
 The Bank sponsored the widely recognized literature prize Jean Améry, and supported the "Unabhängige Literaturhaus Niederösterreich (ULNÖ)" (Independent House of Literature of Lower Austria).
 The platform, Tranzit, founded in 2002, is still dedicated to the promotion of contemporary art and theory in the region of Central and Eastern Europe.
-A further focus of the programme is the art collection of Erste Group that includes the production of art in Central, Eastern and Southern Europe also taking into account contemporary art discourse and critical theory.
+A further focus of the production of art in Central, Eastern and Southern Europe also taking into account contemporary art discourse and critical theory.